 The catch — and it's the same catch every print-on-demand platform has — is that Printify still has to print, pack, and ship your products.
 So while the platform is free, the products aren't.
 Every time a customer buys, you pay Printify the wholesale base cost plus shipping, and you keep the margin.

 That's the model.
 No "free plan with a 14-day trap."
 No hidden subscription that activates after a threshold.
-The Free plan is structurally free and stays free.
+As noted by EcommerceCEO, there's no time limit and no hidden restrictions on the product catalog — no pressure to upgrade.
+You only pay when an order is placed.

 What the Free Plan Includes

-Here's exactly what you get on Printify Free as of 2026:
+Here's exactly what you get on Printify Free as of mid-2026, per Printify's pricing page:

-- Mockup generator — built-in product mockups for every listing
+• Mockup generator (Product Creator) — built-in product mockups for every listing

-- Manual order routing — Printify automatically forwards customer orders to the print provider you selected
+• Automatic order routing — Printify forwards customer orders to the print provider you selected

 What You Still Pay on Every Order